Articles in this section

 How to Create a Work Order from Backorders

-1. Go to the Inventory > Products page and filter by "Is Assembly", "Yes".
+1. Go to Inventory > Products and filter by "Is Assembly", "Yes".

-3. In the Bulk Manage section, click the Create a Work Order button.
-A work order for each selected SKU will be created automatically for the quantity that is backordered.
+3. In the Bulk Manage section, click Create a Work Order.
+ShipHero creates a work order for each selected SKU at the backordered quantity.

 Inventory Products page with Is Assembly filter applied and Create a Work Order button in the Bulk Manage section